Stock market today: Amazon's surge leads a rally on Wall Street

-NEW YORK (AP) — A surge for Amazon is leading a rally for U.S. stock indexes on Friday, while a surprisingly weak jobs report marred by some unusual occurrences is cementing bets on Wall Street for another cut to interest rates next week.
+NEW YORK (AP) — Amazon is leading a rally for U.S. stock indexes on Friday, while a surprisingly weak jobs report marred by some unusual occurrences is cementing bets on Wall Street for another cut to interest rates next week.

-The S&P 500 was 1.2% higher in morning trading and recovering more than half its loss from the day before, which was its worst in eight weeks.
-The Dow Jones Industrial Average was up 525 points, or 1.3%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 1.4% higher.
+The S&P 500 was 1.1% higher in midday trading and recovering more than half its loss from the day before, which was its worst in eight weeks.
+The Dow Jones Industrial Average was up 558 points, or 1.3%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 1.5% higher.

-Amazon rallied 7.2% after delivering a stronger profit for the latest quarter than analysts expected and was the strongest force pushing the S&P 500 higher.
-Oil-and-gas companies were also lifting the market after several beat profit expectations for the summer.
-Chevron's 4% climb was one of the main reasons for the Dow's jump after Amazon.
+Amazon climbed 7.2% after delivering a stronger profit for the latest quarter than analysts expected and was the strongest force pushing the S&P 500 higher.

-Intel, meanwhile, climbed 6.8% despite reporting a worse loss than expected.
+Intel, meanwhile, rallied 8.4% despite reporting a worse loss than expected.
 Its revenue topped analysts’ estimates, and it gave a forecast for results in the current quarter that likewise topped expectations.
+Cardinal Health was another one of the market's bigger gains and jumped 7.3% after topping analysts' forecasts for profit and revenue in the latest quarter.
+It also raised its profit forecast for its fiscal year, which is only in its second quarter.

-In the bond market, short-term Treasury yields sank after a highly anticipated report said U.S. employers added only a net 12,000 workers to their payrolls last month.
+In the bond market, Treasury yields were mixed after a highly anticipated report said U.S. employers added only a net 12,000 workers to their payrolls last month.
 That was far short of the 115,000 in hiring that economists were expecting or the 223,00 jobs that employers created in September.

-The nearly unanimous expectation on Wall Street is still that the Federal Reserve will cut its main interest rate by the traditional size of a quarter of a percentage point next week.
-But the weaker-than-expected jobs report wiped out the small probability that traders saw of the Fed possibly holding rates steady, according to data from CME Group.
+The nearly unanimous expectation on Wall Street is still for the Federal Reserve to cut its main interest rate by the traditional size of a quarter of a percentage point next week.
+But the weaker-than-expected jobs report nearly wiped out the slim chance traders had been seeing of the Fed holding rates steady, according to data from CME Group.

 The Fed kicked off its rate-cutting campaign in September with a larger-than-usual cut, as it turns more attention to keeping the job market solid instead of focusing on just driving inflation lower.

-The two-year Treasury yield, which closely tracks expectations for the Fed, fell to 4.13% from 4.18% late Thursday.
+The two-year Treasury yield, which closely tracks expectations for the Fed's actions, edged down to 4.16% from 4.18% late Thursday.

-The yield on the 10-year Treasury, which also takes into account future economic growth and other factors, was holding steadier.
-It initially fell after the jobs report and then recouped losses to rise back to 4.29%, where it was late Thursday.
+The yield on the 10-year Treasury, which also takes future economic growth and other factors into account, initially fell after the jobs report and then recouped losses.
+It eventually rose to 4.32%, up from 4.29% late Thursday.

 Economists said Friday's jobs report contained a lot of noise and perhaps not much signal.
 Besides two hurricanes that left destructive paths across the United States during the month, a strike by workers at Boeing also helped depress the numbers.